Best 5 Hospitals In Panama City, Panama

 It was in this hospital that the first pediatric emergency room was opened in the private health sector and also where the first successful heart transplant in Panama’s history was performed.
 They’ve got over 350 medical specialists who are constantly kept updated with different medical advances through different continuous programs.
 Their services include maternity, operating room, neonatology, radiology, intensive care unit, medical emergencies, clinical lab and blood bank, preoperative clinic, and cardiovascular center.

 Hospital Punta Pacifica is conveniently located in smack in the middle of the city in Boulevard Punta Pacifica, near Multiplaza Mall.
+Punta Pacifica is one of the 5 richest neighborhoods in Panama.
 The only issue with this hospital is the pricey parking lot and though their doctors speak English, some of the nurses and administration staff do not.

 Johns Hopkins affiliated hospital in Panama City